On becoming the worst president

 Of Trump’s immediate predecessors, Ronald Reagan was arguably the most inept and least well-informed of all US presidents.
 His administration was also among the most thuggish.
 On Reagan’s watch, death squads began operating in El Salvador, right-wing paramilitaries in Nicaragua received covert US funding in what became known as the Iran-Contra scandal, US troops invaded the little Caribbean island of Grenada, and both sides in the Iran - Iraq war of the early 1980s received money and arms.
 In the case of Iraq, deliveries of US ordnance included chemical weapons of the kind Saddam would employ not only against Iran but also notoriously against Halabja.
 Faced with uncomfortable questions about some of these activities, Reagan would claim either that he knew nothing about them or couldn’t recall the details.
 He was perhaps the only president of whom such declarations of innocence might be judged credible because he often showed little comprehension of key issues and had a disarming tendency to nod off during important meetings.
 I remember watching a live interview with Reagan in which he met an interviewer’s question with blanket silence and a rather foolish grin, as if his frontal lobe had gone for a nap.
 One columnist wrote of the “task of watering the arid desert between Reagan’s ears…”.
 He was the Teflon president - responsible for nothing that might prove inconvenient.

 Perhaps the most egregiously deceitful of recent US administrations was that of George W. Bush.
-Bush team fabrications began with expressions of astonishment at the 9/11 atrocity about which they claimed to knew nothing, despite repeated briefings on the threat from the CIA and from the US Commission on National Security.
-Subsequently, the president and his cronies - Dick Cheney, Condoleezza Rice, Donald Rumsfeld, Paul Wolfowitz and Richard Perle cooked up reasons to launch invasions of two countries - first Afghanistan then Iraq.
+Bush team fabrications began with expressions of astonishment at the 9/11 atrocity about which they claimed to know nothing, despite repeated briefings on the threat from the CIA and from the US Commission on National Security.
+Subsequently, the president and his cronies – Dick Cheney, Condoleezza Rice, Donald Rumsfeld, Paul Wolfowitz and Richard Perle – cooked up reasons to launch invasions of two countries: first Afghanistan then Iraq.

 A little more than a month after 9/11, Bush signed the Patriot Act greatly expanding government powers of surveillance on US citizens.
 And so began the never-ending war on that great abstraction – terror.
 Torture as a routine method of interrogation for terror suspects was a notable innovation of the Bush administration.

 What of Obama, the president many of us wanted so desperately to believe in?
-On the plus side, supporters may point to Obamacare (The Patient Protection and Affordable Care Act) currently being dismantled by Trump on largely spurious grounds.
+On the plus side, supporters may point to Obamacare (The Patient Protection and Affordable Care Act) that Trump has tried and so far failed to dismantle on largely spurious grounds.
 Set against this one, short-lived success, however are failures to close Guantanamo, to attend in any serious way to the continued growth in inequality, poverty and social deprivation, or to address the problems of unemployment and urban decay in the rust-belt states whose reaction at the ballot box helped to put Trump into the White House.
-Even on deportation of “illegal” immigrants, Obama has shown the way, his deportation tally amounting to 2.5 million - a figure comparable with Trump’s ambition to deport 3 million.
+Even on deportation of “illegal” immigrants, Obama has shown the way, his deportation tally amounting to 2.5 million – a figure comparable with Trump’s ambition to deport 3 million.

 If Trump differs from previous recent presidents, it is not so much in his belligerence, unsubtle and occasionally offensive language, lack of grace and political know-how, but in the transparency of his opinions and prejudices.
 He makes public what he thinks even when what he thinks turns out to be wrong, foolish, or causes offence.